Comments and suggestions to admin@lusitania.net

 $199, 627, 324.
 The monthly average for munitions exports during

 the period 1st Jan 1915 to 1st Jan 1916 was $74, 003, 583.
-Both
+Both of

-the New York Times of September 7th 1916.
+New York Times of September 7th 1916.
 By the time of the US

 entry into World War 1 in 1917, it had well and truly passed the